 For more information about supported mobile browsers with SharePoint Server 2013, see Mobile device browsers supported in SharePoint 2013.

-For an end-to-end look and understanding of the SharePoint Server 2013 mobile landscape, see the poster Mobile architecture in SharePoint 2013.
-Also, for more information about how to administer your mobile environment, see Administer mobile devices in SharePoint Server.
+For an end-to-end look and understanding of the SharePoint Server 2013 mobile landscape, see the poster Overview of mobile devices and SharePoint 2013.
+For more information about how to administer your mobile environment, see Mobile administration (SharePoint Server 2010).

 Mobile browser experience